sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 ## Exporting Best Model to Python script:

-The code for best model i.e., Random Forest for Classification was first saved as a Python Notebook (Capstone_Final_Model_Code.ipynb) then saved as a Python script (Capstone_Final_Model_train.py) for further deployment as a web service.
+The code for best model i.e., Random Forest for Classification was first saved as a Python Notebook [Capstone_Final_Model_Code.ipynb](https://github.com/sukritishuk/ML_ZoomCamp_Capstone_Project/blob/main/Capstone_Final_Model_Code.ipynb) then saved as a Python script [Capstone_Final_Model_train.py](https://github.com/sukritishuk/ML_ZoomCamp_Capstone_Project/blob/main/Capstone_Final_Model_train.py) for further deployment as a web service.

-Name of Python script used - ***Capstone_Final_Model_train.py***
+Name of Python script used - [Capstone_Final_Model_train.py](https://github.com/sukritishuk/ML_ZoomCamp_Capstone_Project/blob/main/Capstone_Final_Model_train.py)

-This above file would be used for training the final model and further deployment in a server.
+Above script would be used for training the final model and further deployment in a server.

 **Saving and Loading the Collision Injury Prediction Model** -
 * It contains all the necessary libraries & Python packages for the model like pandas, numpy, scikit-learn, seaborn etc. It contains the parameters used for training the model.
 It also has steps about data preparation, data cleaning and formatting like the once we used in Python Notebook for Kaggle dataset.
 Then it lists the steps to create a validation framework (splitting dataset into 3 subsets, identifying feature matrix and target variables etc.).
 Thereafter, it performs one-hot encoding using DictVectorizer on data subsets, trains on training or validation subsets and finally lists steps for making predictions.
 It also performs KFold Cross-Validation on subsets before making predictions.